 One or more Calculate buttons can be placed on the Diagram window (and on child Diagram windows) by selecting the Create Calculate button in the Diagram window tool bar.
 In the Professional version, the small window shown below will appear with three buttons.
 Click the Calculation button.
 The Calculate Button Characteristics dialog will appear.

 By default, the Calculate button caption is "Calculate" and pressing the button provides exactly the same function as selecting Solve from the Calculate menu or pressing F2.
-The button can be alternatively configured to initiate the Solve Table, Min/Max, Min/Max Table, Uncertainty Propagation, Uncertainty Propagation Table or to update the Diagarm window.
+The button can be alternatively configured to initiate the Solve Table, Min/Max, Min/Max Table, Uncertainty Propagation, Uncertainty Propagation Table, update the Diagram window or Reset the problem Resetting the problem resets the random number generator seed.
+It also sets all Diagram input equations to 1.
 The calculate button caption and the action taken when the Calculate button is clicked can be changed by right-clicking the button and providing the desired text while in development mode.
 A bitmap picture can also be optionally displayed on the button.

 While in development mode, the Calculate button can be dragged to any location on the window.
 Finer positioning is available by pressing the left, right, up, or down arrow keys which move the button one pixel for each press.
 The width and height of the button can be changed by holding the Ctrl key down while pressing arrow keys.
 The right arrow increases the button width by one pixel.
 Left arrow decreases the width.
 Down arrow increases the height and up arrow reduces the height.

 If the Calculate button is configured to solve a table, the first and last rows in the table will be the same values as used the last time the table was solved.
 In the Professional version, the first and last rows can be specified with EES variables in the Solve Table dialog and their values can be entered in the Diagram window.